jeisch/DAPHNE2/README.md

 There are 5 status LEDs.
 All are pulse stretched in the firmware so that momentary pulses are visible.
 The LED closest to the SFP Timing Interface connector is reserved for the microcontroller.

 * uC LED: blinks at 1Hz when the microcontroller is programmed
-* LED0: ON if the main PLL/MMCM is LOCKED
+* LED0: ON if the master clock MMCM is LOCKED
 * LED1: ON if the automatic front end AFE alignment is done
-* LED2: ON if the automatic front end AFE alignment problem detects a bit error in the "frame" pattern
+* LED2: ON if the timing endpoint is locked and timestamp is valid
 * LED3: ON if the GbE link is up and the speed is 1000
 * LED4: ON if there is activity on the GbE link
 * LED5: ON if there if the spy buffers are triggered (externally or internally via GbE)